Helping you to transform your

 The layers of a Belief System in the Belief Code

-Belief systems may be made of negative programs, limiting beliefs, faulty core beliefs, broadcast messages, images, trapped emotions and more.
+Belief systems can consist of negative programs, limiting beliefs, faulty core beliefs, broadcast messages, unwanted memories and images, trapped emotions and more.

-The four main layers of a Faulty Belief System are addressed by the Belief Code, allowing practitioners to systematically release unwanted negative beliefs.
+The Belief Code addresses the four main layers of a Faulty Belief System, enabling practitioners to systematically release unwanted negative beliefs.
+These four layers can be represented using a tree analogy:

 Faulty